The School of Law has a lively community of postgraduate students undertaking research in a wide variety of legal fields.

 Thomas L Muinzer

-LLM in Environmental Law and Sustainable Development, Queen's University Belfast
+LLM in Environmental Law and Sustainable Development (with Distinction), Queen's University Belfast

 BA English (Major) / Ethnomusicology (Minor), Queen’s University Belfast

 In late 2011 Thomas took up the DEL Strategic Priority Studentship project “Governance for the Low Carbon Transition: The Impact of Devolution”.
 This three-year study investigates the impact of devolution on governance of the national low carbon transition.
 Scrutinising the pan-UK energy sector, it examines in particular whether devolution is facilitating (/ can facilitate) diversity in policy approaches whilst also enabling sufficient policy coherence across the UK to ensure delivery of the national vision set out in the UK Climate Change Act 2008 and associated legislation.
 In tandem with these primary issues, the study investigates the extent to which the structures, processes and practice of devolution are facilitating or hindering regional compliance with legal targets set at national and EU levels for intensified use of renewable energy, greater energy efficiency and the exploration of other low carbon technology.

 Law: Charles Byrne

 Muinzer, Thomas L, “A Grave Situation: An Examination of the Legal Issues raised by the Life and Death of Charles Byrne, the ‘Irish Giant’” International Journal of Cultural Property (2013) 20:23-48.

 --. with Len Doyal, “Why the Royal College of Surgeons should respect the wishes of ‘the Irish giant’”, British Medical Journal 2011; 343:d7597 (On burial law and ethics)